pmikus/sys-info-suite/CIMC.md

-# Cisco UCS 240 series BIOS settings
+# Cisco UCS 240 namepsace

-Following namespace and terminology is derived from documentation of Cisco UCS E-series.
-Output is obtained from Cisco Integrated Management Controller via [XML API](http://www.cisco.com/c/en/us/td/docs/unified_computing/ucs/e/api/guide/b_cimc_api_book.html).
-To get the BIOS settings from Cisco UCS 240 series the script is using 'configResolveClass' method from API: `<configResolveClass cookie='cookie_value' inHierarchical='true' classId='__scope__'/>`, where '__scope__' is section to get.
-Supported scopes are 'biosSettings' and 'computeRackUnit'.
-Response is requested managed object in a given class.
+Support classIds:
+- 'networkAdapterUnit': Netowrk adapters
+- 'equipmentPsu': Power supply
+- 'equipmentFanModule': Fan modules
+- 'computeBoard': Full inventory of CPU, Memory, PCI adapters and Storage
+- 'mgmtController': Firmware and management
+- 'biosUnit': BIOS defaults and BIOS current configuration
+- 'pciEquipSlot': PCI equipment

+## BIOS namepsace
+Based on C240M4.2.0.6a.0.051220151501 version.

 - **Intel Hyper-Threading Technology**: Whether the processor uses Intel Hyper-Threading Technology, which allows multithreaded software applications to execute threads in parallel within each processor.
 This can be one of the following:
 	- *Disabled* — The processor does not permit hyperthreading.
 	- *Enabled* — The processor allows for the parallel execution of multiple threads.